Attention deficit hyperactivity disorder affects millions of people. The American Psychiatric Association says 5% of children have ADHD.

 However, the disorder also offers some gifts.
 The ADHD traits that can be problems in some settings are profound advantages in others.
 In fact, some people see ADHD not as a “disorder” but as an individual difference.

-Following are eight surprising benefits of ADHD:
+Following are some surprising benefits of ADHD:

 Many of the positive traits associated with ADHD overlap with the characteristics of highly creative people, according to Scientific American.

-History’s creative individuals, extraordinary thinkers, and brilliant inventors and pioneers often show signs of having had ADHD, according to author and radio commentator Thom Hartmann, who has written widely about ADHD.
+History’s creative individuals, extraordinary thinkers and brilliant inventors and pioneers often show signs of having had ADHD, according to author and radio commentator Thom Hartmann, who has written widely about ADHD.

-Hartmann proposes that people with ADHD may carry genetically coded abilities that once were — and may still be — necessary for human survival, and that contribute richness to the culture.
+Hartmann proposes that people with ADHD may carry genetically coded abilities that once were — and may still be — necessary for human survival and that contribute richness to the culture.

 By contrast, today’s society requires us to adapt to more routine and repetitive work done indoors.